+g , Human Resources Team will be in

+days touch to arrange a welfare home visit, if required

+ii roquirou

-- 14.1 If the employee is absent on sick leave the employee should expect to be contacted from time to time by their Line Manager and/or the Human Resources Team in order to discuss their wellbeing, expected length of continued absence from work and any work that requires attention.
-Such contact is intended to provide reassurance and will be kept to a reasonable minimum. - 14.2 If the employee has any concerns while absent on sick leave, whether about the reason for their absence or their ability to return to work, they should feel free to contact their Line Manager and/or Human Resources Team at any time.
+14.2 If the employee has any concerns while absent on sick leave, whether about the reason for their absence or their ability to return to work, they should feel free to contact their Line Manager and/or Human Resources Team at any time.

-15. Medical examinations
+15 Medical examinations

-- 15.1 The Trust may, at any time in operating this policy, ask the employee to consent to a medical examination by our Occupational Health Advisor and/or a Doctor nominated by us (at the Trusts expense). - 15.2 Alternatively The Trust may ask the employee to consent to our obtaining a medical report from the employees own Medical Practitioner at The Trusts expense. - 15.3 Employees will be asked to agree that any report produced in connection with any such examination may be disclosed to us and that The Trust may discuss the contents of the report with our advisers and the relevant Doctor.
+- 15.1 The Trust may, at any time in operating this policy, ask the employee to consent to a medical examination by its Occupational Health Advisor and/or a Doctor nominated by the Trust (at the Trusts expense). - 15.2 Alternatively the employee may be asked to consent to the Trust obtaining a medical report from the employee's own Medical Practitioner at the Trust's expense. - 15.3 Employees will be asked to agree that any report produced in connection with any such examination may be disclosed to the Trust and that the Trust may discuss the contents of the report with its advisers and the relevant Doctor.

-16. Return-to-work interviews
+16 Return-to-work interviews

-- 16.1 If the employee has been absent on sick leave The Trust may arrange, if deemed necessary, for them to have a return-to-work interview with the nominated officer or the Human Resources Team. - 16.2 A return-to-work interview enables The Trust to confirm the details of the employees absence.
-It also gives the employee the opportunity to raise any concerns or questions they may have, and to bring any relevant matters to our attention. - 16.3 Where an employee's doctor has provided a certificate stating that they "may be fit for work" The Trust will usually hold a return-to-work interview to discuss any additional measures that may be needed to facilitate the employees return to work, taking account of their doctor's advice.
+- 16.1 If the employee has been absent on sick leave, the Trust may arrange, if deemed necessary, for them to have a return-to-work interview with the nominated person or the Human Resources Team.
+Return to Work forms will be completed for everyone and uploaded to iTrent even if an interview is not required. - 16.2 A return-to-work interview should be booked within 7 days of the employees return.
+Exemptions to not completing the return to work interview or form within 7 days may include the employees part-time working pattern or Academy holidays.
+These exemptions should be noted on the Return to Work form. - 16.3 A return-to-work interview enables the Trust to confirm the details of the employee's absence.
+It also gives the employee the opportunity to raise any concerns or questions they may have, and to bring any relevant matters to the Trust's attention.

+16.4 Where an employee's doctor has provided a certificate stating that they "may be fit for work" The Trust will usually hold a return-to-work interview to discuss any additional measures that may be needed to facilitate the employee's return to work, taking account of their doctor's advice.

-17. Returning to work from long-term sickness absence
+17 Returning to work from long-term sickness absence

 - 17.1 The Trust is committed to helping members of staff return to work from long-term sickness absence.
-As part of the sickness absence meetings procedure (see paragraph 18), The Trust will, where appropriate and possible, support returns to work by: - Obtaining medical advice;

-- Making reasonable adjustments to the workplace, working practices and working hours; - Considering redeployment; and/or - Agreeing a return to work programme with everyone affected. - 17.2 If the employee is unable to return to work in the longer term, The Trust will consider whether they are entitled to any benefits under their contract.
+As part of the sickness absence meetings procedure (see paragraph 18), the Trust will, where appropriate and possible, support returns to work by: - Obtaining medical advice; - Making reasonable adjustments to the workplace, working practices and working hours; - Considering redeployment; and/or - Agreeing a return to work programme with everyone affected. - 17.2 If the employee is unable to return to work in the longer term, the Trust will consider whether they are entitled to any benefits under their contract.

-18. Sickness absence meetings procedure
+18 Sickness absence meetings procedure